 I have done several trees gratis but no longer do so because of the costs I incur in doing this work.
-I estimate that I am currently spending about A$3,000 per annum on various but essential subscriptions to companies like Ancestry, Family Tree DNA, FindMyPast, Scotland’s People, MyHeritage – the list goes on.
+I estimate that I am currently spending well in excess of A$3,000 per annum on various but essential subscriptions to companies like Ancestry, Family Tree DNA, FindMyPast, Scotland’s People, MyHeritage – the list goes on.
 Just trying to get a birth or baptismal or marriage record can incur a cost of about A$35 each.

 I do not charge commercial rates because I know that nobody would hire me as I am not accredited.
 I do this work because I enjoy it and also because it occupies my time which is impacted by the fact that I have a “perambulation” disability which means I spend more time at home that I would like to.
 And I do really enjoy finding skeletons in other people’s closets!
-And I do so love it when I do find a particularly juicy “skeleton” and when I ask the person I am working for if I should include it in their family tree, their response is – “yes, please do, and I hope you find a few more”.
+And I do so love it when I do find a particularly juicy “skeleton” and when I ask the person I am working for if I should include it in their family tree, their response is always – “yes, please do, and I hope you find a few more”.

 Occasionally a project will complete earlier than 12 months and some might exceed 12 months.
 My charges do not include chart printing.
 Costs vary depending on the amount of data involved.
 I recently purchased a Canon TM-200 printer/plotter so can now print my own family tree charts a lot cheaper than I was paying for them before.
 I am still experimenting so don’t have a price guide just yet.

 I prefer to use Ancestry for DNA testing and I arrange and manage the tests.
 Cost per person is between A$125 to A$175 depending on the time of the year – they run frequent specials such as Mother’s Day, etc.

 These tests are very simple – one just spits into a tube, seals it and mails it off.
 Takes about 6 weeks to get the results back.